 BA in Biology

-This course of study is designed for students seeking a non-scientific career, including science education at the primary or secondary school level, scientific journalism, scientific marketing and sales, or environmental and patent law.
+This course of study is designed for students seeking careers in such areas as science education at the primary or secondary school level, scientific journalism, scientific marketing and sales, or environmental and patent law.
 The BA degree provides a broader liberal arts background and the opportunity to take more elective courses than the traditional BS degree program.

 Pace University is #1.
 According to U.S.News & World Report's Short List, Pace is one of the top five schools in the U.S. for internship placement.
 That makes Pace the No. 1 school for internships in metro New York.

-There are many career paths you can follow with an undergraduate degree in Biology and Health Sciences including laboratory or field research; health care or public health work; environmental conservation; scientific policy work for local, state, or federal agencies; pharmaceutical marketing and sales; science writing; and communication in newspapers, websites, magazines, television, and radio.
+There are many career paths you can follow with an undergraduate degree in Biology, including laboratory or field research; health care or public health work; environmental conservation; scientific policy work for local, state, or federal agencies; pharmaceutical marketing and sales; science writing; and communication in newspapers, websites, magazines, television, and radio.
 With additional certifications and degrees, students may also become medical doctors, nurses, physician assistants, pharmacists, physical therapists, optometrists, dentists, veterinarians, and teachers.